 How to Add Twitter Feed to Your Website

-So if you’d like to save time and still post an interactive Twitter feed on your website without hiring a developer, you can use the Custom Twitter Feeds Pro plugin.
+So if you’d like to save time and still post an interactive Twitter feed on your website without hiring a developer, you can use the Twitter Feed Pro plugin.

-Take a look at these instructions on how to add an engaging Twitter feed on your website and see how easy it is to do this with just a few clicks!
+Take a look at these instructions on how to add an engaging Twitter feed on your website and see how easy it is to do this with just a few clicks.

 That’s why if you want to increase your sales, you need to include video marketing in your social media campaigns.
 Here are some examples:

 7. Casper’s Sleep Channel

 What they did: “Sleep company” Casper created a YouTube channel dedicated to helping their customers sleep better.
-Their video content includes meditations and other relaxing sounds that can encourage a restful sleep.
+Their video content includes meditations and other relaxing sounds that can encourage restful sleep.